Hydrostatic weighing: Human body measurements (hydrostatic body composition analysis)

+Sea ice

 Hydrostatic weighing is also used to estimate the density of sea ice, as it is considered the most precise method.
 Typically, a sample of sea ice is weighed in air and in kerosene, as kerosene has a lower density than sea ice, can be cooled to sub-zero temperatures, and does not melt the ice.
 Sea ice density experiences substantial seasonality, with larger values during winter and lower values during summer.
 Due to the small difference between the density of seawater and sea ice, such seasonal changes in sea ice density affect its freeboard and introduce large uncertaintes of sea ice thickness estimates using satellite altimeters.